Requirements to form an LLC in Wyoming

 6. Organizer's details, including name, contact info, and signature

-4. Operating Agreement requirements
+4. Operating agreement requirements

-A solid Wyoming Operating Agreement typically covers:
+A solid Wyoming Operating Agreement typically covers the following:

-• Ownership percentages and capital contributions
+• Member names, ownership percentages, and capital contributions

 • Voting rights and management structure (member-managed vs. manager-managed)